Glenn Medeiros: Music career

 Medeiros achieved a 1990 hit duet with Bobby Brown titled "She Ain't Worth It" which was featured on his third album, Glenn Medeiros.
 The song reached No. 1 for two weeks on the US Billboard Hot 100, becoming Medeiros' only No. 1 hit in the United States, and the second and last No. 1 hit where Brown has received credit as an artist, after "My Prerogative".
 The song was certified Gold by the Recording Industry Association of America (RIAA).
 The single also reached the Top 20 (No. 12) on the UK Singles Chart and peaked within the Top 10 in Australia, Canada, Finland, and Ireland.

 Medeiros had another hit duet with Ray Parker Jr. titled "All I'm Missing Is You" which peaked at No. 32 on the US Billboard Hot 100.
 In 1991, Medeiros produced "If Looks Could Kill (No Turning Back)" for the comedy film If Looks Could Kill starring Richard Grieco.
 In 1992, Medeiros recorded a duet with Thomas Anders (of Modern Talking) titled "Standing Alone".
-By the mid-1990s, Medeiros abandoned his music career and later revealed that some of the factors for doing so were the rampant drug abuse he witnessed and the fact that he was often asked for sexual favours by male figures in the music industry in return for help with his career.
+By the mid-1990s, Medeiros abandoned his music career and later revealed that some of the factors for doing so were the rampant drug abuse he witnessed and the fact that he was often asked for sexual favors by male figures in the music industry in return for help with his career.
 "Would it have led to me being more successful in my career?
 Potentially.
 But I wasn't willing to do that."
+By 2007, he had retired from music for good.

 Post-music career

 Medeiros attended Leeward Community College and transferred to University of Hawaiʻi at West Oʻahu, where he received his bachelor's degree.
 He graduated from the University of Phoenix with a master's degree in elementary education in 2003.
 In 2014, Medeiros received a doctorate degree in educational leadership from the University of Southern California.

-Medeiros was the vice principal of Maryknoll Grade School and then its high school.
+Medeiros was the vice principal of Maryknoll Grade School in Honolulu, and then its high school.
 He taught at various schools throughout Oahu, including Mililani Middle School, St. Joseph School in Waipahu, and Island Pacific Academy in Kapolei.
 On July 1, 2015, Medeiros was appointed Principal of St. Louis School, an all-boys Catholic (Marianist Order) school (K–12) in Honolulu, where he has been its CEO since 2017.

-In 2022, Honolulu Civil Beat published an article questioning Medeiros' leadership, including mismanagement and retaliation against staff.
+In 2022, Honolulu Civil Beat published an article questioning Medeiros' leadership, including alleged mismanagement and retaliation against staff.
 Nepotism, such as allowing his wife to open a nail salon at the school, was also reported.
-However, two members of the school’s board of trustees denied that Medeiros ran a toxic workplace.
+However, two members of the school's board of trustees denied that Medeiros ran a toxic workplace.
 They acknowledged there had been "leadership challenges" but they also said that the board had "taken steps [...] to help Medeiros – and the school at large – improve."